-"The focus of this joint solution is straightforward, intuitive operation, data protection, and the complete fulfilment of technical specifications", said Marco Breitenstein, Head of the Homeland Security Division at secunet, commenting on the many years of successful collaboration.
+"The focus of this joint solution is straightforward, intuitive operation, data protection, and the complete fulfilment of technical guidelines", said Marco Breitenstein, Head of the Homeland Security Division at secunet, commenting on the many years of successful collaboration.

-Support for essential administrative procedures
+Support for essential administrative software solutions

-The Speed Capture solution supports all the key administrative procedures performed by registry offices.
+The Speed Capture solution supports all the key software applications in use at the registration offices.
 These include emeld21, KM-Ewo, MESO, OK.EWO and VOIS.
-Both the driver's licence and foreigners' registration offices are able to access the data from various administrative procedures, and the extensive language selection is a particular advantage in foreigners' registration offices.
+Both the driver's licence and foreigners' registration offices are able to access the data from various of their software applications, and the extensive language selection is a particular advantage in foreigners' registration offices.
 User guidance on the Speed Capture Station is available in German, Albanian, Arabic, English, Farsi, French, Kurdish, Russian, Spanish and Turkish.
 Additional languages can be added at any time.

-Number of characters: 4,593
+Number of characters: 4,639